rabyj/EpiClass/README.md

 This repository contains most of the code used to obtain results for the following paper:
 [Leveraging the largest harmonized epigenomic data collection for metadata prediction validated and augmented over 350,000 public epigenomic datasets](https://doi.org/10.1101/2025.09.04.670545)

+To interact with the paper figures, use the [Quarto website](https://rabyj.github.io/EpiClass/epiclass-paper/index.html).
+This website is generated from an alternative version of the Python notebooks used to create the figures (notebooks are at `src/python/epiclass/utils/notebooks/paper/paper-final/fig*.ipynb`).

 See [Key Scripts](#key-scripts) section for the training code.

-To reproduce paper figures, use [fig*.ipynb notebooks](src/python/epiclass/utils/notebooks/paper/paper-final) at `src/python/epiclass/utils/notebooks/paper/paper-final`.

 ## Model Availability – Neural Networks Trained on EpiATLAS